zellwk/zellwk.com/src/posts/2018-03-21-calculator-part-1.md

 But we're not done building the calculator yet.
 This is because users tend to veer away from happy paths in reality.

-So, when you any application, you want to make sure you cater for common edge cases that may happen.
+So, when you write any application, you want to make sure you cater for common edge cases that may happen.
 You'll learn how to do this in the next lesson.

 I hope you enjoyed this article.
 If you did, you'll want to check out [Learn JavaScript](https://learnjavascript.today)—a course to help you learn JavaScript once and for all.